odalic/odalic-docker/readme.md

 docker run -ti --name odalic -p 8080:8080 odalic:latest
 ```

-If you want to access the odalic installation files and configuration, you must run the odalic image in the detached mode:
+If you want to access the odalic installation files and configuration, you must run the Odalic image in the detached mode:

 ```
 docker run -d --name odalic -p 8080:8080 odalic:latest